 A study published in The American Journal of Clinical Nutrition found that whole grain consumption benefited insulin sensitivity.
 Fasting insulin rates were 10 percent lower after consumption.
 Whole-grain bread has a GI score of 51, and whole-grain pasta has a GI score of 42.

 Eggs are one of those foods that got a bad name because they contain a higher amount of cholesterol.
-But eating eggs does not seem to hurt those with prediabetes.
-It’s also believed that dietary cholesterol is not as important, at least for those who don’t have type 2 diabetes.
+But eating eggs doesn't seem to hurt those with prediabetes.
+It’s also believed that dietary cholesterol isn't as important, at least for those who don’t have type 2 diabetes.

 Like all pure protein sources, eggs have a GI score of 0.
 Eggs can also increase fullness and reduce cravings.
 But what you add to eggs can counteract their health benefits.
 It’s best to consume eggs moderately, but hardboiled eggs may work as a satisfying snack or quick breakfast.